Almost every company has one and marketers stress the importance of staying current with your posts.

 There is a major personal element that you can't fold into a whitepaper, but with your blog, posts don't have to be as long as a whitepaper.
 Keep them short, content rich, and to the point.
 This will help you publish posts consistently, without placing too much of a strain on your content team.

 In the end, your blog is what you make it, but you would be wise to make sure the voice is a humanized version of your company.
-People buy from people - and if they can relate to your brand and business on a personal level, you are more likely to leave an impact and create a strong relationship.
+People buy from people.
+If they can relate to your brand and business on a personal level, you are more likely to leave an impact and create a strong relationship.